waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Tile Traversal Test Results (Ecruteak Pokecenter)
 - `PC` at (9, 1): Confirmed impassable after attempting to walk onto it from (9, 2).
 - `COUNTER` at (4, 2): Confirmed impassable after attempting to walk onto it from (4, 3).

+# Key Items
+- ITEMFINDER: Received from a man in Ecruteak City.
+Used to find hidden items.

+# Ecruteak City Notes
+- A man mentioned there are hidden items in the BURNED TOWER.
+This is a strong lead for finding Morty.